Lazytangent/debugging-notes/README.md

 Check the route path to make sure that the wildcard set matches the variable getting pulled from the params.
 This applies to both frontend `Route` components and backend Express routes.

+## `.findByPk` query doesn't return a row

+If they're getting the `id` that they're using to query with from `req.params`, check to see if they've converted that value to a Number type before querying with it.

+## Missing Re-render from a State Change

+If the Redux DevTools are showing that something did change in the `Diff` tab, and that an action did get dispatched, but the component in question did not re-render to show the updated data, then there's probably something wrong with the reducer case for this action type.
+Make sure that no accidental mutation of the old state is happening, which might be a result of having a deeply nested state object.

+## Nothing seems to happen after a dispatch

+Normally, I would say check for error messages, either in the browser console, or in the backend terminal.
+But if nothing seems to be happening, then check the backend route in question to see if they are sending any kind of response after the request has been completed.
+Some of the time, they just need to `res.json()` something, even an empty object would help.
+This lets the `fetch` in the frontend continue (and potentially show whatever errors were actually there).